milaboratory/docs/docs/mixcr/guides/milab-dna-multiplex-tcr.md

 ![align QC](milaboratories-human-tcr-dna-multi/figs/alignQc.svg)

-`--absolute-values`
-: this parameter leads to absolute reads numbers instead of relative fractions of total number by default.

 From this plot we can tell that all samples have high alignment rate, almost all reads each sample have been successfully aligned to the reference sequences and CDR3 has been established.
-Most replicas have similar number of total reads.
-But for DNA77 first replica has a significantly lower amount of reads then the second one.
-We should take this into account before we compare replicas between each other.

 Now we can check chain distribution plot: